tannercrocker/LethalLeagueModLoader/README.md

 # Lethal League Mod Loader
 A command line mod loader for Lethal League.
+Only for visual mods.

 **Note:** I don't have a mac, so I can't test for it, or confidently write any information about using the program on mac - there should be mac-equivalent guides for stuff somewhere out there.